 - Section 25-8-63(C)(11) (Impervious Cover Calculations) is modified so that a parking structure can be excluded from impervious cover calculations if it is below the finished grade of the land after it is constructed and is covered by soil with a minimum depth of two feet and an average depth of not less than four feet and at the time of site plan the applicant submits documentation that the discharge or impoundment of groundwater from the structure, if any, will be managed to avoid adverse effects on public health and safety, the environment, and adjacent property.
-Furthermore, the parking structure may exceed 15% of the site - a.
-Recommended by staff - Section 25-8-261 (Critical Water Quality Zone Development) and the ECM is modified to allow development within the Critical Water Quality Zone that is in accordance with the PUD Land Use Plan and Open Space Plan.
-This includes vegetation filter strips, rain gardens, underground rain cisterns, bio-filtration ponds, stormwater outfall structures, park improvements including hard surface trails, bicycle trails, picnic facilities, playscapes, concessions including food and beverage vendors, bicycle rentals, sports equipment rentals, boat rentals, dining facilities, performance and special event facilities, boardwalks, sidewalks, pavilions, gazeboes, restrooms, exercise equipment and courses, water steps, boat landings, piers, rail station, stream bank stabilization to the proposed steps.
-Construction of such facilities within the CWQZ shall not exceed a maximum of 5% impervious cover.
+Furthermore, the parking structure may exceed 15% of the site. - a.
+Recommended by staff

+• Section 25-8-261 and the Environmental Criteria Manual (ECM) is modified to allow development within the Critical Water Quality Zone (CWQZ) that is in accordance with the PUD Land Use Plan and Conceptual Open Space Plan.
+This includes vegetation filter strips, rain gardens, underground rain cisterns, stormwater outfall structures designed in accordance with the ECM, park improvements including hard surface trails, bicycle trails, picnic facilities, playscapes, concessions including food and beverage vendors, bicycle rentals, sports equipment rentals, boat rentals, dining facilities, performance and special events facilities, boardwalks, sidewalks, pavilions, gazeboes, exercise equipment and courses, water steps, boat landings, piers, rail station, stream bank stabilization to the proposed steps.
+Additional open space park elements not documented on the PUD Land Use Plan and Conceptual Open Space Plan can be located within the CWQZ with the following limitations: impervious cover is limited to 5% of the total CWQZ, impervious cover must be located in the outer half of the CWQZ, must be situated to avoid areas shown to be restored with native vegetation on the Environmental Protection and Restoration Plan, and may not include restrooms.

-- a.
-Not recommended by staff; staff does not feel this code modification is necessary to achieve the proposed amenities within the CWQZ shown on the land use plan. - Section 25-8-261(H)(4) (Critical Water Quality Zone Development) is modified to allow green stormwater quality controls (as defined by ECM) within the 100-year floodplain. - a.
-Not recommended by staff; staff does not feel this code modification is needed with current conceptual plan.
-WPD will consider alternative language to allow the applicant to achieve some design flexibility for the raingardens with a maximum amount of area allowed to encroach into the floodplain if the applicant provides the maximum amount they will need to achieve desired flexibility. - Section 25-8-367 (Relocation of Shoreline Between Tom Miller Dam and Longhorn Dam) is modified to allow relocation of earthen material for the steps on Lady Bird Lake below the 435-foot contour. - a.
+- Section 25-8-261(H)(4) is modified to allow no more than a maximum of 10% of the green stormwater controls (as defined by the ECM) within the 100-year floodplain.
+Encroachment into the 100-year floodplain is limited to the areas shown on the Conceptual Open Space Map.
+City staff can administratively modify the boundaries of the encroachment to allow greater design flexibility during the site plan process. - Section 25-8-367 (Relocation of Shoreline Between Tom Miller Dam and Longhorn Dam) is modified to allow relocation of earthen material for the steps on Lady Bird Lake below the 435-foot contour. - a.
 Recommended by staff. - Environmental Criteria Manual Section 1.13.5(B)(3) (Recommended Guidance for Appropriate Method for Shoreline Stabilization and Modification) is modified to allow structural modification of the shoreline and associated steps as shown in the Conceptual Open Space Map.
 The dimension of the water steps and bulkhead are not to exceed 30 linear feet of shoreline frontage and not to exceed 30 feet inland.
 Steps going into the water are allowed if in compliance with Section 25-2-1174 and the Environmental Criteria Manual 1.13 and LDC 25-8-368. - a.
 Recommended by staff.